triflicacid/triflic-script/README.md

 ### `import(file: string)`
 This functions is used to import scripts into the current runspace. `file` may be any valid file.

-The full path to the imported file is resolves as follows: `currentWorkingDirectory + "imports/" + file` where
+If in format `<file>`, the full path to the imported file is resolves as follows: `currentWorkingDirectory + "imports/" + file + ".js"` where
 - `currentWorkingDirectory` is the path of the directory in which `cli.js` lies
-- `"imports/"` is a standard directory where all external files are recommended to be kept
+- `"imports/"` is a standard directory where all core JavaScript import files are kept
 - `file` is the argument to the function
+Essentially, any file in `<>` are built-in JavaScript import files

+Else, `file` acts as the path from the `cli.js` file.

 If the file is a `.js` (JavaScript) file:
 - `module.exports` must be set to a single function
-- `module.exports` is called with one argument, being the active `Runspace` instance.
+- `module.exports` is called (with `await`) with one argument, being the active `Runspace` instance.

 Any other extension:
 - The file is read